-Why should you hire Kastorf Law?
+Why should you hire Kastorf Law for your environmental matter?

 Let’s cut to the chase.
 Before learning about Kastorf Law’s significant expertise on environmental and natural resources matters, you probably want to know if you’re even in the right place.
 You should call Kastorf Law if you are in one of the following situations:

-- Your case is now on appeal and you need an appellate attorney.
+- Require appellate expertise: Your case is now on appeal and you need an appellate attorney.

 What does Kastorf Law know about environmental and natural resources law?